-Family Glamping Spots in the U.S.
+The Best Family Glamping Resorts in the U.S.

 AutoCamp Cape Cod is located in Woods Hole with direct ferry access to Martha’s Vineyard for an action-packed island day trip.
 Kids will also love the onsite Adventure Zone and nearby Woods Hole Science Aquarium.
 Hit the water via kayaking or paddleboard, or opt for a deep-sea fishing excursion, sail on a historic schooner ship, or bike ride along the Shining Sea Bikeway.

 Set on a salt marsh near Goose Rocks Beach in Kennebunkport, the family-friendly Sandy Pines campground offers traditional RV and tent sites as well as family glamping tents and family cottages that sleep two adults and two children.
 For the safari tents, you can choose from a layout where the twin beds are in the same tent or separate.

-Glamping in Florida: Westgate River Ranch Resort & Rodeo – River Ranch, FL

-The unique and welcoming Westgate River Ranch Resort and Rodeo
+3. Westgate River Ranch Resort and Rodeo

-Bookings include private concierge services and all-inclusive and unlimited activities like horseback riding, trap and skeet shooting, archery, airboat rides, VIP access to the Saturday night rodeo, and a complimentary golf cart for the full glamping experience.
+Bookings include private concierge services and all-inclusive and unlimited activities like horseback riding, trap and skeet shooting, archery, airboat rides, VIP access to the Saturday night rodeo, and a complimentary golf cart for the full glamping resort experience.
 Spacious new glamping tents and teepees sleep four and come with concierge services, complimentary golf cart use, and full en suite bathrooms with a walk-in shower.

-Glamping in Idaho: Far and Away Adventures – Sun Valley, ID
+4. Far and Away Adventures

 If you’re looking for something a bit more adventurous than just sleeping in a safari tent, Far and Away Adventures runs multi-day rafting tours that can be catered to families.
 While you spend the day rafting along the Middle Fork of the Salmon River, Owyhee River, or Bruneau River, an advanced team of guides will raft ahead carrying food and equipment so that by the time you arrive at the riverside campground, your camp is already set up.

 Take your pick of a vintage Airstream, safari tent, bell tent, or clear dome at this glamping location in Asheville.
 Kids will particularly love Dome 3, which features a sleeping loft and a nine-foot slide.
 Some accommodations include extra perks like a grill, fire pit, or hot tub.
-This glamping location is ideal for families looking to hike in the surrounding mountains or explore downtown Asheville, which is less than a 20-minute drive away.
+This glamping resort is ideal for families looking to hike in the surrounding mountains or explore downtown Asheville, which is less than a 20-minute drive away.

-Glamping in Tennessee: Under Canvas Great Smoky Mountains – Pigeon Forge, TN
+6. Under Canvas Great Smoky Mountains